THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Deletion periods for applicant data

-We delete applicant data a maximum of months after the end of the application process (once a candidate has been selected and all applicants have been informed of the outcome).
-The purpose of the data processing is generally no longer given with the end of the selection process, but we have a legitimate interest (Art.
+We delete applicant data a maximum of four months after the end of the application process (once a candidate has been selected and all applicants have been informed of the outcome).
+The purpose of the data processing is generally no longer given at the end of the selection procedure, but we have a legitimate interest (Art.
 6 para.
 1 lit. f GDPR) in being able to defend ourselves against any claims by rejected applicants.
 If you have the impression that your interests in immediate deletion outweigh our interests, you have the option of requesting us to do so.
 We will then review your request and provide you with feedback.

 Inclusion in our applicant pool